'If I Leave Here Tomorrow:' Musicians Who Died In Plane Crashes

 Recognized for their songs “Sweet Home Alabama,” and "Freebird," the group, Lynyrd Skynyrd boarded a flight from Greenville, South Carolina, after a performance on October 20, 1977, heading for Baton Rouge, Louisiana.
 The plan was to play the following night at LSU, but they met with tragedy after running out of fuel.
 As they attempted an emergency landing, they crashed into a forest five miles northeast of Gillsburg, Mississippi.
 Members of the group who died instantly that day were Ronnie Van Zant, Steve Gaines, Cassie Gaines (Steve’s sister), Dean Kilpatrick (assistant road manager), the pilot, and co-pilot.
 Others of the group that were not killed but seriously injured were Collins, Rossington, Wilkeson, Powell, Pyle, and Hawkins.
 Besides group members including the tour manager, Ron Eckerman and several road crew were also seriously injured.

-Tragically, due to engine failure, technical malfunctions or pilot error, lives have been lost and the talent of these musicians are gone but will never be forgotten.
+Tragically, due to engine failure, technical malfunctions or pilot error, lives have been lost and the talent of these musicians are gone forever, but will never be forgotten.

 Like it?
 Share with your friends!